Euphonix: The Mix Controller

 A modular, multi-processor-based approach was required in order to meet one of the Crescendo's initial goals—complete reconfiguration of the entire console (regardless of size) in an SMPTE frame, i.e. in 1/30s.
 This was achieved by having a single processor dedicated every four I/O channels, independent of the size of the console.
 All of the processors in the I/O and Master modules ran in parallel and communicated with the MPU via a shared memory scheme.
 The MPU module controlled access to the shared memory via a bus-address-based time sharing scheme with handshaking.
-Each I/O and Master module used the same basic memory paging architecture—the lower 32KB were mapped to a 2KB boot EPROM and a 32KB SRAM, and the upper 32KB could be mapped under local control to one of eight 32KB SRAMs.
-SRAM pages 0 through 6 were located in the module itself, but the 32KB SRAM for page 7 (the so-called Bulletin Board RAM) was located remotely in the MPU module.
+Each I/O and Master module used the same basic memory paging architecture—the lower 32 KB were mapped to a 2 KB boot EPROM and a 32 KB SRAM, and the upper 32 KB could be mapped under local control to one of eight 32 KB SRAMs.
+SRAM pages 0 through 6 were located in the module itself, but the 32 KB SRAM for page 7 (the so-called Bulletin Board RAM) was located remotely in the MPU module.
 The system's Z80 address and data busses ran the length of the console's internal bus, which could be in excess of 9 feet (3 m) long in larger configurations.
 Address and data line buffers in each I/O and Master module were of course required for such a long bus.
 The memory architecture of the MPU module differed slightly from the I/O and Master modules by utilizing EPROMS in pages 1 through 6 to store the firmware for each of the three module types.
 RAM pages 1 through 6 in the Master and I/O modules were ultimately used for runtime automation.
 Though the clock signal was shared across multiple modules, each module ran independently and unsynchronized, only to re-synchronize at the end of each SMPTE frame.
-The Crescendo was coded entirely in Z80 assembly language, utilizing nearly all of the 64KB of program memory space available to each.
+The Crescendo was coded entirely in Z80 assembly language, utilizing nearly all of the 64 KB of program memory space available to each.

 A typical (e.g. 24-channel) Crescendo Mix Controller was approximately 44" deep, 56" wide and 10" thick (need exact sizes), not counting its legs.
-The switching power supplies for the console (a 56-fader console had over 5,000 LEDs!) were housed within the console itself.
+The switching power supplies for the console (a 56-fader console had over 5,000 LEDs) were housed within the console itself.